 In short, mechanical failures in vehicles may be a bigger problem than the available data suggests.
-Owners not maintaining there cars or trucks properly is a well recognized problem and their maintenance failures can be what might have caused you to be involved in an accident or suffer an injury.
+Owners not maintaining there cars or trucks properly is a well recognized problem and their maintenance failures can be what might have caused you to be involved in a car accident or suffer an injury.

-Flat or blown tires are a major cause of vehicle accidents in the USA.
+#1 Tires And Wheels: Flat or blown tires are a major cause of vehicle accidents in the USA.
 According to the Crash Stats report,“the tire problem accounted for about 35 percent (±11.4%) of the crashes”where vehicle failures were the cause of the crash.
 This makes tire failure the most common cause of a vehicle failure crash.